lowkeylabs/cmsc408-course-admin/fa2024/quizzes/q1-pre-class-survey.md

 Quiz title: Pre-class survey
 Quiz description: This is a simple survey to help me learn more about you.
 This activity is what is called a "graded survey", that is, you submit it and get points for submitting ANYTHING!
 Your individual responses don't have a right or wrong answers  (Translated - successful completion of this survey means an easy 10 points!)

-    I PLAN TO SHARE AGGREGATE SURVEY RESULTS WITH THE CLASS!
+    I plan to share AGGREGATE SURVEY RESULTS with the class.
 No details about individuals, simply aggregate responses.
+Any fill-in-the-blank responses will not be shared, either.
 I think you'll find some of the questions and answers fun.

     This survey also serves a second purpose.
 It assures both you and me that you've got everything set up for the the Respondus Lockdown browser.
 Quizzes this class will be administered on-line using Canvas and the lockdown browser.
 Rather than have things blow up during the first real quiz, we'll use this opportunity to dip our toes in the water and get everything working properly early.